OpenL2D/moc3ingbird/README.md

 The `src/moc3.hexpat` pattern supports all MOC3 files.
 Some samples may be found at <https://live2d.com/en/download/sample-data/>.
 Please note those samples are copyrighted by Live2D Inc. and may come with extra restrictions.
+**The OpenL2D Project Developers are not responsible for ensuring the compliance of users of the software with any third-party agreements.**

 ## License